theupdateframework/specification/tuf-spec.md

   specified in the timestamp metadata file, or some Y number of bytes.
 The value for Y is set by the authors of the application using TUF.
 For example, Y may be tens of kilobytes.
-If consistent snapshots are not used (see Section 7), then the filename used to download the snapshot metadata file is of the fixed form FILENAME.EXT (e.g., snapshot.json).
+If consistent snapshots are not used (see Section [[#consistent-snapshots]]), then the filename used to download the snapshot metadata file is of the fixed form FILENAME.EXT (e.g., snapshot.json).
 Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.snapshot.json), where VERSION_NUMBER is the version number of the snapshot metadata file listed in the timestamp metadata file.

 1. **Check against timestamp role's snapshot hash**.
 The hashes of the new snapshot metadata file MUST match the hashes, if any, listed in